amblehhxus/first-maven/README.md

-# first-maven
+# Web Shopping
-First maven project for practice
+First maven project for automation practice on Web.